y-arjun-y/arjunyadav/pages-md/projects.md

 <small>Continuing this breath-taking journey in AI safety.
 Please see my <a href="/notebook">notebook</a> as well!</small>

 <hr />

+- <time>Mar 15, 2024</time> Happy to report that, everything is on track.

 - <time>Feb 19, 2024-Mar 09, 2024</time> Set my goals in a Slack workspace, and accomplished them!